Sun Exposure

 Lumisterol and tachysterol, long dismissed as inert byproducts, are increasingly recognised as bioactive ligands for AhR, LXR, and ROR receptors with photoprotective and anti-inflammatory effects in skin.
 Whether this translates to differences in clinical outcomes between sun-derived and supplemented vitamin D is not yet established.

 Practical implication.
 Maintain a steady serum 25(OH)D across the year.
-At Czech / Central European latitudes (~50°N) endogenous synthesis is essentially zero from roughly October through March, so oral vitamin D3 across the winter is the standard fix — see Core supplement stack.
-Do not try to "bank" D in summer by deliberate overexposure — the photodegradation fail-safe means extra burning yields extra skin damage, not extra D[15].
+At higher latitudes (above about 50°N) endogenous synthesis is essentially zero from roughly October through March, so oral vitamin D3 across the winter is the standard fix — see Vitamin D. Do not try to "bank" D in summer by deliberate overexposure — the photodegradation fail-safe means extra burning yields extra skin damage, not extra D[20].

 Cardiovascular and metabolic effects independent of vitamin D